One more death recorded in Warwick

 There was one more coronavirus death recorded in the latest 24-hour period in Warwick.

-It means there have been three deaths in the past week, which is an increase on none the previous week.
+It means there have been 13 deaths in the past week, which is an increase on two the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Warwick.